FlorianLiebhart/RkNN-embedding/README.md

-RkNN-embedding - Comparison between RkNN-retrieval on graphs (Eager algorithm) and its embedded version in R*-Trees with materialized reference points (modified TPL algorithm)
+RkNN-embedding
 ==============

+A comparison between RkNN-retrieval on graphs (Eager algorithm) and its embedded version in R*-Trees with materialized reference points (modified TPL algorithm)

 #### by [FlorianLiebhart](https://github.com/FlorianLiebhart/)
 --------